 Drag & drop your tab 6 content here

-All trekkers will be supported by a porter team that will carry all our combined expedition equipment such as tents, cooking equipment and supplies for our meals.
-These general porters will also assist you if they are nearby and help you over log bridges, up hills and over rocks.
+All trekkers will be supported by a guide team that will carry all our combined expedition equipment such as tents, cooking equipment and supplies for our meals.
+These general guides will also assist you if they are nearby and help you over log bridges, up hills and over rocks.

-If you have additional items (heavy camera equipment, etc.) that you do not wish to carry or you wish to only carry a small day pack we can arrange a 'personal porter'.
-A personal porter cannot be shared between two people and is hired in addition to the general porter team.
+If you have additional items (heavy camera equipment, etc.) that you do not wish to carry or you wish to only carry a small day pack we can arrange a 'personal guide'.
+A personal guide cannot be shared between two people and is hired in addition to the general guide team.

-Hiring a personal porter should not been seen as a weakness or any less of an achievement.
-People hire personal porters for a variety of reasons, including supporting the local economy.
-If you are not an experienced trekker you would be well advised to consider engaging the services of a personal porter.
+Hiring a personal guide should not been seen as a weakness or any less of an achievement.
+People hire personal guides for a variety of reasons, including supporting the local economy.
+If you are not an experienced trekker you would be well advised to consider engaging the services of a personal guide.

 - My personal porter was just amazing, always there when I needed help and such a lovely person.